chipsalliance/Caliptra/CONTRIBUTING.md

 * Is the Spec change approved?
 (Yes/No)
 * Is the spec updated?
 (Yes/No)
 * Is the change needed in the `p8` or `$major.0` milestone?
-** Note: What item qualifies as P1/MVP item is set by Caliptra Arch WG leads
+  - Note: What item qualifies as P1/MVP item is set by Caliptra Arch WG leads
 * Does it have silicon area impact?
-(Yes/No)
+(Area size/No)
 * Does it have timing impact?
-(Yes/No)
+(Breakdown/No)
 * If the change impacts ROM/FMC/RT, did the FW reps approve the change already?
 (Yes/No)
-* Why should the change be intercepted in Gen 1?
+* Why should the change be intercepted in `$major`?
 * Can the change be handled outside of Caliptra?
 * If there is a schedule impact to a `p8` or `$major.0` milestone, is it approved by voting leads?
 (Yes/No)
 * If change completed (implies schedule impact is zero):
-* Lint passing – Yes/No
+  - Lint passing (Yes/No)
-* Gate count delta –
+  - Gate count delta (Count/No)
-* Tests written for testing the change –
+  - Tests written for testing the change (Link to commit/No)
-* Tests checked-in for this change
 * Existing smoke tests passing? – Yes/No